technoligest/C-BigInt/README.md

 # C++ Multiple Precision Integer Library Implementation (Fully Tested)
+## Motivation
+When using Python, we do not have to worry about representation of integers or types as Python inherintly supports multi-percision arithmetic, but that is not the case with C++.
+Sometimes we are forced to use integers that are larger than unsigned longs which is a challenge.
+Most libraries I found online had bad documentation and cumbersum implementations.
+This library is a way to make that a little easier.

 ## Representation
 Each number is represented as a vector of unsigned long longs in base 18446744073709551615.
 Negative numbers are distinguished by having an "isPositive_" boolean in each BigInt object.